deeplearning4j/deeplearning4j/snapshots.md

 We provide automated daily builds of our repositories: ND4J/DataVec/DeepLearning4j/RL4J etc. So, all newest functionality & bug fixes are delivered daily.

 Snapshots work like any other maven depenedencies, just served from custom repository, instead of Maven Central.

+Note that due to ongoing development, snapshots should be considered less stable than releases: breaking changes or bugs can in principle be introduced at any point during the course of normal development.
+Typically, releases (not snapshots) shouldbe used when possible, unless a bug fix or new feature is required.

 ## <a name="Setup_Instructions">Setup Instructions</a>